ZechCodes/Blog-Posts/python-async-await/python-async-await.md

     main()
 ```

-That is functionally the same as [Example 5](example-5-multiple-request-iterators-concurrent.py), but it's using `yield` to indicate a "wait" and generators instead of lists.
+That is functionally the same as [Example 5](example-5-multiple-request-iterators-concurrent.py), but it uses `yield` to indicate a "wait" and generators instead of lists.

-I think at this point if you squint really hard you might actually begin to be able to see how this is going to turn into async/await.
+At this point, if you squint really hard, you might begin to be able to see how this is going to turn into async/await.

 ### Coroutines: Generators by a different name

-That was a lot to take in, but I think the fundamental structure of async functions and awaits is starting to come together.
-This is probably a good time to introduce "coroutines."
-A coroutine is an async function that is implemented as a generator.
-A coroutine uses `yield` to pass control back upwards to the code that owns the top level generator object, this is how coroutines pause when they have to wait on something that is blocking.
+That was a lot to take in, but the fundamental structure of async functions and awaits is starting to come together.
+Now is an excellent time to introduce "coroutines."
+A coroutine is an async function implemented as a generator.
+It uses `yield` to pass control back upwards to the code that owns the top-level generator object.
+This is how coroutines pause when they have to wait on something that is blocking.

 A coroutine can also use `yield from` to wait on another coroutine, passing control downwards to that coroutine.
 You can think of this as calling that coroutine and letting it take control until it completes.
-Any yields in the new coroutine will appear to be coming from the calling coroutine.
+Any yields in the new coroutine appear to come from the calling coroutine.
 Here's a simple example:

 [Example 10](example-10-simple-yield-from.py)
 ```py